University of London

 Staff and students are supported in their work by a range of administrative, technical and professional services led by Directors and Heads.

-Our Students’ Union is led by a President and a team of three elected Vice President Sabbatical Officers who serve for one year.
+Our Students’ Union is led by an elected President and three Co-Presidents who serve for one year at a time.
 They are supported by a number of other part-time Executive Officers who form a committee of student representatives.

 College codes and policies are published here.